movd/devopswithkubernetes/README.md

 With the cluster running and Traefik installed my automatic deployment for the project will work.

+### Exercise 3.03: Namespace from git branch

+Added a new [Action workflow yaml](https://github.com/movd/devopswithkubernetes/blob/master/.github/workflows/project-build-deploy-gke-branch.yml) so that when pushing to a branch.
+The application gets deployed into a namespace with the same name as the branch.

+### Exercise 3.04: Deleting namespace when branch gets deleted

+Added a new a new Action workflow: [project-delete-branch-namespace.yml](https://github.com/movd/devopswithkubernetes/blob/master/.github/workflows/project-delete-branch-namespace.yml)

 ### Exercise 3.05: DBaaS pro/cons list

 In the following a short pro and contra list which compares Database as a Service vs. self configured and deployed database solutions.
 I have informed myself about the subject at [DBaaS providers](https://www.snia.org/sites/default/orig/DSI2014/presentations/CloudStor/CashtonColeman_Database_Service_MySQL_Cloud_Final.pdf), in [magazine articles](https://www.cloudcomputing-insider.de/was-ist-database-as-a-service-dbaas-a-692502/) and forums<sup>[1](https://stackoverflow.com/questions/23766951/cloud-sql-vs-self-maintained-database), [2](https://news.ycombinator.com/item?id=19578890)</sup>.